hartmaj2/plat-arch-solids-coloring/Notes/diary.md

 - had a meeting with supervisor
   - [link to notes](../Meetings/meet_25_03_10.md)

-- found a nice operator to merge dictionaries in python
+- PY: found a nice operator to merge dictionaries in python
   - `merged_dict = dict1 | dict2`

 - simplified code of solids prep program